rainmanp7/Holokernel2/README.md

 *   **Emergent Entities:** Introduces a system of emergent entities that interact with each other based on cellular automata rules, task alignment, and fitness.
 *   **Emergent Spawning:** New entities are spawned based on conditions of high fitness, task alignment, and global coherence, directly linking reproduction to emergent system properties.
 *   **Garbage Collection:** A garbage collection mechanism removes entities with low fitness to maintain system efficiency.
+*   **Kernel Patching:** Allows entities to propose and apply modifications to the kernel's code at runtime, enabling self-optimization and evolution. **Use with EXTREME CAUTION!**
 *   **Hardware Probing:** Functions that probe hardware to gather information. *(Currently a placeholder.)*
 *   **Memory Access:** Functions for setting and getting memory values.
 *   **Potential First Philippine Operating System:** EmergeOS aims to be a groundbreaking achievement as the first operating system fully developed in the Philippines, pushing the boundaries of research.